MA Interpretation

 • Read one daily newspaper a day, one weekly publication a week, and one monthly publication a month in each of the languages of your combination.
 Choose a topic (an article) and try to establish connections: compare how the same topic is addressed in different languages.

 • Pay close attention to style and idiom.
-Look up new concepts in an encyclopedia; new words and technical terms, in a dictionary.
+Look up new words and technical terms in a dictionary.
 Keep a record of this research and review it regularly.

 • Educate yourself on a wide variety of topics.
 Read the news extensively, including the science and financial pages.
 Watch/listen to radio, television and/or internet broadcasts on current issues in all the languages of your combination.